Ctiger06/Getting-and-Cleaning-Data-Course-Project/README.md

 		Uses reshape2 library's melt function along with dcast function to obtain the mean of each measure variable by Subject and activity 				(YActivity).

-c) The final tidy dataset is called "dataTidy".
+C) The final tidy dataset is called "dataTidy".
 In order to view the data in R, you can run the command:

 	View(dataTidy)